OpenDSA/OpenDSA/RST/en/Glossary.rst

       bottom row filled in left to right.
       Due to this requirement, there is only one tree of :math:`n` nodes for any value of :math:`n`.
-      Since storing the records in an array in row order leads to a simple mapping from a node's position in the array to its :term:`parent`, :term:`siblings <sibling>`, and
+      Since storing the records in an :term:`array` in row order leads to a simple mapping from a node's position in the array to its :term:`parent`, :term:`siblings <sibling>`, and
       :term:`children <child>`, the array representation is most commonly used to implement the complete binary tree.
       The :term:`heap` data structure is a complete binary tree with partial ordering constraints on the node values.